Vivienne Westwood: Fashion collections

+For Autumn-Winter 1987/88, Westwood showcased the 'Harris Tweed collection which launched her long-standing relationship with the Scottish cloth, Harris tweed, and the Harris Tweed Authority.
+The collection is often credited as being instrumental in reviving its use as a fashion fabric, thereby boosting the local industry.
+In the collection, she had also adopted the use of the Orb logo, an orb resembling the Sovereign's Orb with a satellite ring around it like the one around Saturn.
+This sparked heavy controversy as it was very similar to Orb Mark of the Harris Tweed Authority (at the time named The Harris Tweed Association).

+Following her death, The Harris Tweed Authority released the following statement:

 In 2007, Westwood was approached by the Chair of King's College London, Patricia Rawlings, to design an academic gown for the college after it had successfully petitioned the Privy Council for the right to award degrees.
 In 2008, the Westwood-designed academic dresses for King's College were unveiled.
 On the gowns, Westwood commented: "Through my reworking of the traditional robe I tried to link the past, the present and the future.
 We are what we know."

 In July 2011, Westwood's collections were presented at The Brandery fashion show in Barcelona.

 Westwood worked closely with Richard Branson to design uniforms for the Virgin Atlantic crew.
 The uniform for the female crew consisted of a red suit, which accentuated the women's curves and hips, and had strategically placed darts around the bust area.
 The men's uniform consisted of a grey and burgundy three-piece suit with details on the lapels and pockets.
 Westwood and Branson were both passionate about using sustainable materials throughout their designs to reduce the impact on the environment and so used recycled polyester.